seqeralabs/seqera-kit/README.md

 This repository contains scripts that automate resource creation on Nextflow Tower.
 This includes creation of organizations, teams, compute-environments, datasets, pipelines, and more.

-The `build_tower_e2e.py` script specifically can be used to automate end-to-end creation of resources/entities that would be required to run pipelines.
+The `build_tower_e2e.py` script can be used to automate end-to-end creation of resources/entities that would be required to run pipelines.

 Additionally, the script specifies which resources to create using a config file.
 This config file can be used to maintain provenance of how resources are created, what options are used for each resource, and allows you to re-create resources with minimal configuration.